HarryHomie/HarryHomie/README.md

 ## 🌟 About Me

-💡 I love building apps that make daily life easier at my expense 🕺 I code, try to dance, and sometimes do both at once
+💡 I love building apps that make daily life easier at my expense <br/>
+🕺 I code, try to dance, and sometimes do both at once  <br/>
-📍 Based in Banglore, India
+📍 Based in Banglore, India <br/>
-☕ Fueled by coffee, curiosity and a side of pain
+☕ Fueled by coffee, curiosity and a side of pain<br/>

 ---